Sj7101/Get-EventScraper/README.md

 Exports results into two CSV files: successful logins and failed server queries.

-#⚙️ Requirements
+⚙️ Requirements
-Windows PowerShell 5.1.
+Windows PowerShell 5.1

-WinRM (Windows Remote Management) enabled on all target servers.
+WinRM (Windows Remote Management) enabled on all target servers

-Proper permissions to access the Security Event Log on remote servers.
+Permissions to access the Security Event Log on remote servers

-Ability to run Invoke-Command remotely.
+Ability to run Invoke-Command remotely

-#🛠 Parameters
+🛠 Parameters

 Parameter	Description
 -Servers	An array of server names.
 Example: @("Server1", "Server2") -StartTime	Start of the search window.
 Must be a [datetime].
 -EndTime	End of the search window.
 Must be a [datetime].
-#▶️ Example Usage
+▶️ Example Usage
 powershell
 Copy
 Edit